petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 the extra work from these iterations will accumulate.
 Put the CR pipeline in place from the very beginning!

+## But why can't we work in a waterfall way in research?

+You can, as long nothing will need to change.
+If the peer review process has no chance of necessitating any changes in data process or visualization, then sure, work in a waterfall.

+If you absolutely know your ideas are correct from the outset, and that your paper will be accepted without revisions on the first try, ignore this article.
+You are good!

 Software engineers will work on one small part of the code and run an automated test suite to ensure the entire project still works.